Holes 13 - 18

 Hole sixteen

-Hole 16 is a short par 4 with two mounds which narrow the fairway right at driving distance meaning rough awaits a wayward tee shot.
-There are also two well placed fairway bunkers both right and left so accuracy is important here.
+Hole 16 is a short par 4 with two mounds with rough and trees on them, which narrow the fairway on driving distance meaning trouble awaits a wayward tee shot.
+There are also two well placed fairway bunkers short right for that mishit safety shot and long left for that almost perfect drive, so accuracy is important here.
 A good tee shot will leave a short iron into a tricky green.

 The green itself is an undulating surface meaning a tricky read from all positions.
 You’ll also find a well placed pot bunker front right awaiting any short approach shots